China, U.S. trade deal to alleviate some strain felt by American farmers

-Fresno, California (KGPE) – In the China/U.S. trade deal announced on Friday, President Trump said it will alleviate some of the strain felt by American Farmers after China’s significant decrease in spending.
+Fresno, California (KSEE) – In the China/U.S. trade deal announced on Friday, President Trump said it will alleviate some of the strain felt by American Farmers after China’s significant decrease in spending.

 American agriculture is front and center as the U.S.-China trade deal announced Friday is expected to bring major relief.